-Today, Spartanburg Methodist College serves a highly diverse student body from several states of the United States as well as from several different nations of the world.
-The College seeks to meet the educational needs of its student body by enabling each student to meet the challenges of a technologically based future.
-Spartanburg Methodist College offers a variety of educational programs to meet the needs of the traditional college student and of the non-traditional working adult student returning to college in order to meet the demands of the world of work.
+Today, Spartanburg Methodist College serves a highly diverse student body from several states, as well as from various countries around the world.
+The College seeks to serve the educational needs of its student body by enabling each student to meet the challenges of a technologically based future.
+Spartanburg Methodist College offers a variety of educational programs to meet the needs of the traditional college student and of the non-traditional working adult.